RAS598-2025-S-Team11/RAS598-2025-S-Team11.github.io/docs/index.md

 - 🗣️ Real-time display of voice input and parsed commands
 - 🔍 Display of currently detected objects (e.g., “I see: person, chair”)

 This approach lays the groundwork for robust perception and monitoring, while enabling future upgrades for autonomous manipulation.
+For more information please [Go to GUI Updates Over Time Page](gui.md)

 ---

-### 5. Toward Semi-Autonomous Intelligence

-We currently focus on perception, interface, and modular integration.
-Future versions will introduce:

-- 🔁 Voice-guided robotic arm manipulation
-- 🤖 Autonomous pick-and-place planning
-- 📦 Voice-instructed object localization and handling

----
-## 🔄 Updated Goals and Trade-offs
+## UPDATED GOALS & TRADE-OFFS

 Over the course of the project, several goals evolved and practical trade-offs had to be made due to technical challenges and platform constraints.
 These are summarized below:

-### Changes in Project Goals 🔧
+#### Changes in Project Goals 🔧

 - Initially, the focus was only on voice-based control of the TurtleBot4 using Whisper transcription and YOLOv8 perception.
 - Due to hardware limitations (e.g., non-functional laptop microphone at times), a PyQt5-based GUI control system was added that mirrors voice commands to allow fallback manual control. 🎛️
 - We later expanded the system to include real-time visualization of LiDAR and IMU data to increase system observability and allow performance monitoring. 📊
 - Integration of the MyCobot arm was initially a future goal but was successfully completed.
 This included implementing a custom inverse kinematics solver and achieving precise pick-and-place movements. 🤖

-### Technical Trade-offs Made ⚖️
+#### Technical Trade-offs Made ⚖️

 - We began with Cyclone DDS over Wi-Fi for ROS 2 middleware communication.
 While topics were visible, we experienced significant instability — especially with image topics where the camera stream would crash or lag badly. 📷💥
 - Switching to Fast DDS made topics visible but data streams were consistently empty — this issue consumed valuable time with no reliable resolution. ⚠️